dntoll/1DT902-introducerande-projekt/assignments/5 IOT Traffic Light .md

-# The Traffic Light
+# The IOT Traffic Light

-## Goals
+The previous tasks has been a single LoPy4 device on its own without any communication.
+In this final assignment we connect our LoPy4 to internet over WiFi and push information to an online server.

+ * Simple Internet Of Things (IoT) scenario
+ * Connect Lopy4 by wifi.
-To synchronize with cloud using mqtt
+ * Synchronize with cloud using mqtt

 ## Rules